plausible/website/_posts/2021-01-27-what-we-learned-on-our-journey-to-10-000-monthly-reccuring-revenue.md

 We made a plan that we hoped would get us there: publish regular content and make that content as useful as possible to the audience we are trying to reach.

-Then we simply started taking small, regular steps towards reaching that.
+Then we simply started taking small, regular steps towards reaching that tiny goal.
 And now, some nine months later, we're at a stage where 10+ trial signups (not visitors!) from Google a day is not unusual.
 Google is now by far the largest source of our trial signups.

 I'm a big fan of small, short-term realistic plans and quick wins rather than long-term, multi-year ambitious goals that just turn out to be guesses.